Please sign in to post.

 How safe is the area around the train station?
 I'll spend 2 days sightseeing in Krakow.
 I walk a lot but also planning to use the tram.
 And 1 full day at Auschwitz (doing it on my own and getting tickets directly from the museum.
 May take the train or bus depending on schedule).

 I was initially looking at hotels in Old Town inside the circle but towards the northern part.
 But that would still be a 20 minute walk I imagine to the station.
-So wondering if a hotel closer to the station might be my best route.
-I prefer a hotel away from noise, I'm not a night owl and will probably walk all day, have early dinner and bed.
+So wondering if a hotel closer to the station might be my best option.
+I prefer a hotel away from noise, I'm not a night owl and will probably walk all day, have early dinner and go to bed.
 I'm not in the party scene.

 I'm hoping for a room not too small and up to $180 Euros (including breakfast/cancelation option).
 So far these are the hotels that meet my criteria: